canmom/canmom.github.io/_posts/crit/2021-09-07-unquenchable-fire.md

 So both of them make a kind of break or refusal to completely comply with the Living World; yet it is Jennie's break which is considered desired and productive.
 We can wonder---was it *actually* part of the grand plan to use Mike to shuffle Jennie out to Poughkeesie, and then get rid of him?
 Or is this a story she cooked up, with the Bright Beings just grabbing someone convenient with the right attitude?
 Later, we see many people blame Jennie's supposed possession for their failed relationships, rather than take responsibility themselves...

+## Beverly

+The other major figure in Jennie's life is her mother, Beverley, from whom she is quite estranged.
+Bev is an avant-garde composer and artist; as a child she placed, and continued to place, a great deal of pressure on Jennie to also be an artist, which (in keeping with her general feeling on autonomy!)
+Jennie resisted.

+> And as for her mother…Jennie knew very well what Beverley thought of Jennie’s hopes of scholarship.
+Mommy had expected (still expected, against all the evidence and Jennie’s insistence) that Jennifer would follow in her Mommy’s footsteps and become a musician.
+Or at least an artist or a writer.
+Never mind that Jennifer had gone to college.
+Never mind that she dropped out only to betray all sanity by getting a suburban husband, a suburban house, and a suburban job, and then, when she lost the first, keeping the other two.
+In Beverley’s eyes, it was all just ‘sleepwalking.’

+For Jennie, the feeling that she has disappointed her mother is a source of ongoing pain; before her dream, she imagines that Allan Lightstorm's Picture-telling will inspire her to "throw so much love at Beverley she'd have to love Jennie in return".

+We only get glimpses of Bev's artworks, which feel like a parody of pretentious artists who Pollack might have known...

+> ‘Wonderful.
+I’m working on a new piece.
+It explores the sound possibilities in traditional women’s work.
+It’s called “Improvisation for Alto Saxophone, Clothes-pegs, and Amplified Washing Machine.”
+How are you?’

+So how does Bev fit into the themes of like, relation to religiosity?
+She's definitely very much doing her own thing in comparison to Mike; yet it could be argued the same hollowness exists there in the rituals of the art world; her plays at novelty don't have the same 'ecstatic' fervour that Jennie ultimately craves.
+The contrast between Bev and Mike most opens up when they argue over ideas for the wedding:

+> Beverley wanted a ‘contemporary recreation’ of ‘Dustfather and Mothersnake’, the Prime Picture Ingrid Burning Snake had told at the mass wedding held after the liberation of New York.
+She wanted to hold the event in her own house, planning to rope off the street and fill it with giant terra cotta dolls signifying the characters in the picture.
+She wanted Mike and Jennie to go up on the roof and throw down more dolls to smash them on the pavement, a ‘direct incarnation’ as she called it, of Dustfather’s dismemberment.
+She wanted tapes played on loudspeakers all through the house and even in the street.
+Some of the tapes would recite the tale, but out of synch, with each other, producing an outward chaos, while subconsciously the Picture would ‘drench’ the participants.
+Other tapes (she never got around to specifying how many tape decks she would need) would blast each other with instruments, cars, trucks, thunder, recorded earthquakes, and wrecking machines (to represent Mothersnake’s revenge on the city after her husband’s death).
+The noises would slowly build ‘to a density of sorrow’ until the moment of Dustfather’s song in the nursery.
+Then everything would stop until a single electronic voice emerged from the destruction.
+>
+> Mike, on the other hand, wanted a traditional wedding, held in a hall, with Burning-snake’s picture recited by a local Teller (he suggested importing his family’s neighbourhood Teller from Poughkeepsie).
+He wanted himself and the bride painted in simple, literal images of the key moments.
+He wanted groups of children in giant gold-painted cardboard boxes equipped with horns and ratchets for the children to chase away the Hooded Man whenever his name was mentioned.

+Jennie, though she doesn't get a say, wants something much more raw and unhygienic:

+> Six weeks before the wedding Mike entered the East Side Hospital of the Inner Spirit, where a healer in a black hood circumcised him.
+The hospital invited Jennie to take part by laying gloved hands on her anaesthetised fiancé.
+She refused, allowing Mike and the hospital administrators to think it was squeamishness.
+In fact, a strange longing had taken hold of her.
+She had found herself wishing for a genuine Enactment, the kind they used to hold in the Time of Fanatics, when the bride would actually circumcise her husband and throw the foreskin from the roof.
+She tried to banish the idea—it was unsafe and barbaric, not to mention ruining the wedding night—but it kept coming back, entering her thoughts at odd moments.
+She found herself wondering if a gust of wind—‘Mothersnake’s shout’ they used to call it—would lift the foreskin into the sky.

+Yet in a sense Bev may be right that Jennie is 'sleepwalking', given that the climax of the book sees her coming into her own as an orator.

+Jennie stays with Beverley during the New York segment, interrupting an artsy sex rite when she arrives.
+While she's there, Beverley is overcome with a strange state of mind, raving about dead people without any regard for Jennie.
+Shortly thereafter Jennie receives a vision showing that babies and stories both come from the land of the dead.

+> ‘That’s the trouble with dead people,’ Beverley said.
+‘They always think you owe them something.’
+She giggled.
+‘You remember that time they stole Annie’s dress.
+Ripped it right off her back that day she went to visit the refugee camp.’

+Annie is not mentioned anywhere else in the book, incidentally.

+Afterwards, Jennie goes to the roof and receives a vision of a kind of paradise state, where her mother gives up her instruments to be there for her.

+> And then a woman stood up, and it was Beverley, and at her feet Jennie saw a pile of smashed instruments.
+‘I love you, Jennie,’ her mother said.
+‘I’ve always loved you.
+I love you more than anything in the world.’
+Then they all came and stood together, hugging and laughing and crying, while behind them the waiters came, bringing all Jennie’s favourite dishes.

+In the aftermath, she meets Beverley again, while lying in the bath---and it's probably at this point that Beverley realises Jennie is preggers.
+Ahem.
+Pregnant.

+> Beverley looked away a moment, pressing her lips.
+‘Jen,’ she said, ‘if you ever need anything, any help, will you come to me?’
+>
+> Jennie nodded, then said ‘Yes.’
+>
+> ‘Do you promise?’
+>
+> ‘I promise.’
+>
+> Jennie could see a pink glow of light around her mother’s face.
+Beverley said, ‘I love you, Jennifer.’
+>
+> Do you?
+Jennie thought. <i>Do you really?
+Or is this just some kind of reward?</i>
+>
+> (...)
+>
+> Jennie said, ‘I love you, Mommy.’
+>
+> Beverley walked back to kneel beside the tub.
+‘I love you too, Jen,’ she said.
+Jennie wrapped her wet arms around the blue silk.
+For a long time she hugged her mother.
+When Beverley left the room Jennie lay back, weeping into the water.

+This chapter, just three pages long, is the last appearance of Beverley until the epilogue.
+And it seems to be the first moment of genuine connection between Jennie and Beverley in the novel, signifying perhaps Jennie's acceptance of her role.

+What to make of that?
+Unclear...

 ## The stories within

 ### <cite>The Place Inside</cite>